openharmony/developtools_hapsigner/README_en.md

          ├── -issuerKeystorePwd               # KS password of the issuer.
 It is optional.
          ├── -outForm                         # Format of the certificate to generate.
 It is optional.
 The value can be cert or certChain.
 The default value is certChain.
          ├── -rootCaCertFile                  # Root CA certificate, which is mandatory when outForm is certChain.
-         ├── -subCaCertFile                   # Intermediate CA certificate file.
-This parameter is mandatory when outForm is set to certChain.
+         ├── -subCaCertFile                   # Intermediate CA certificate file, which is mandatory when outForm is certChain.
          ├── -outFile                         # Certificate file (certificate or certificate chain) to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

 6.Generate a common certificate, which can be used to generate a custom certificate.

     generate-cert: Generate a common certificate, which can be used to generate a custom certificate.
           ├── -keyAlias                        # Key alias.
 It is mandatory.
           ├── -keyPwd                          # Key password.
 It is optional.
           ├── -issuer                          # Issuer of the certificate.
 It is mandatory.
           ├── -issuerKeyAlias                  # Key alias of the issuer.
 It is mandatory.
           ├── -issuerKeyPwd                    # Key password of the issuer.
 It is optional.
           ├── -subject                         # Certificate subject.
 It is mandatory.
           ├── -validity                        # Validity period of the certificate.
 It is optional.
 The default value is 1095 days.
           ├── -keyUsage                        # Usages of the key.
 It is mandatory.
-The key usages include digitalSignature, nonRepudiation, ├                                       keyEncipherment, dataEncipherment, keyAgreement, certificateSignature, crlSignature,
+The key usages include digitalSignature, nonRepudiation, keyEncipherment, ├                                      dataEncipherment, keyAgreement, certificateSignature, crlSignature, encipherOnly, and decipherOnly.
-          ├                                       encipherOnly, and decipherOnly.
-Use a comma (,) to separate multiple values.
+          ├                                      Use a comma (,) to separate multiple values.
           ├── -keyUsageCritical                # Whether keyUsage is a critical option.
 It is optional.
 The default value is true.
           ├── -extKeyUsage                     # Extended key usages.
 It is optional.
-The extended key usages include clientAuthentication, ├                                       serverAuthentication, codeSignature, emailProtection, smartCardLogin, timestamp, and ocspSignature.
+The extended key usages include clientAuthentication, serverAuthentication, ├                                      codeSignature, emailProtection, smartCardLogin, timestamp, and ocspSignature.
           ├── -extKeyUsageCritical             # Whether extKeyUsage is a critical option.
 It is optional.
 The default value is false.
           ├── -signAlg                         # Signature algorithm, which can be SHA256withRSA, SHA384withRSA,  SHA256withECDSA, or SHA384withECDSA.
 It is mandatory.
           ├── -basicConstraints                # Whether basicConstraints is contained.
 It is optional.
 The default value is false.
           ├── -basicConstraintsCritical        # Whether basicConstraints is a critical option.
 It is optional.
 The default value is false.
           ├── -basicConstraintsCa              # Whether it is CA. It is optional.
 The default value is false.
           ├── -basicConstraintsPathLen         # Path length.
 It is optional.
 The default value is 0.
           ├── -issuerKeystoreFile              # KS file of the issuer, in JKS or P12 format.
 It is optional.
           ├── -issuerKeystorePwd               # KS password of the issuer.
 It is optional.
           ├── -keystoreFile                    # KS file, in JKS or P12 format.
 It is mandatory.
           ├── -keystorePwd                     # KS password.
 It is optional.
           ├── -outFile                         # Certificate file to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

 7.Sign a provisioning profile.

-    sign-profile: Generate a provisioning profile signature.
+    sign-profile: Sign a provisioning profile.
           ├── -mode            # Signing mode, which can be localSign or remoteSign.
 It is mandatory.
           ├── -keyAlias        # Key alias.
 It is mandatory.
           ├── -keyPwd          # Key password.
 It is optional.